jeremyhorwich/experiences-app/README.md

 6. The FastAPI server will start at `http://localhost:8000`.

-(The server's endpoints are listed and detailed via Swagger in backend/endpoints.yaml.
+The server's endpoints are [listed and detailed via Swagger](backend/endpoints.yaml).

 ## To-dos